Normando1945/Seismic-Time-Response-of-SDOF/README.md

   - Hollister.AT2
   - Loma_Prieta_1989.AT2

-* **Record Selected from the database in the root of the folder, for this data base from 1 to "n"** : Se debe ingresar el **número** del registro sísmico que se desea emplear como exitación externa. para ello se debe observar **"Files in the Folder"**.
+* **Record Selected from the database in the root of the folder, for this data base from 1 to "n"** : You must enter the **number** of the seismic record you wish to use as external excitation.
+To do this, please refer to **"Files in the Folder"**..
-* **PLAY** : Boton que inicializa el calculo.
+* **PLAY** : Click the **"PLAY"** button to begin the calculation.
-* **Random data** : boton que permite llenar todos los campos necesarios con valores aleatorios dentro de los rangos antes especificados.
+* **Random data** : Clicking this button populates all the necessary fields with random values within the previously specified ranges.

-### Resultados.
+### Results.
-El presente software academico presenta los resultados de forma gráfica en dos pantallas indiviuales interactivas.
-La primera pantalla contiene el registro sísmico empleado junto con la respuesta estructural en desplazamiento, velocidad y aceleración.
-La segunda pantalla muestra una animación [no a escala] con la respuesta en aceleración del sistema de 1GDL analizado.
+This academic software displays the results graphically across two interactive individual screens.
+The first screen presents the employed seismic record alongside the structural response in displacement, velocity, and acceleration.
+The second screen showcases an animation [not to scale] of the acceleration response of the analyzed **SDOF** system.

-### Ejemplo.
+### Example.
   <div align="center">
       <img src= "https://github.com/Normando1945/TH_SDOF_Carlos_Celi/assets/62081230/52487eec-35a0-4eb0-801e-3ecb2d4d1102">
   </div>